AarhusAI/helm-deployments/README.md

 Change `automated` to true in `applications/argo-cd-resources/values.yaml` for the `vllm` application.
-Add, commit and push the changes to have Argo deploy vLLM automatically. __Note__, that it may take some time to deploy vLLM for the first time as it downloads the model from huggingface.com and loadeds it into GPU memory.
+Add, commit and push the changes to have Argo deploy vLLM automatically. __Note__, that it may take some time to deploy vLLM for the first time as it downloads the model from huggingface.com and loaded it into GPU memory.

 ## LiteLLM